 Natural Fragrance

 A true natural fragrance should avoid synthetic additives and rely on botanically sourced materials.
-Still, that doesn’t always mean the scent is safer or more effective.
+Still, that doesn’t always mean the scent is more effective.
 Some natural ingredients can be more irritating than their carefully selected synthetic counterparts.

 Essential Oils